aaaahn/dialsim/cypress/README-testing.md

   Default Values Test
-    ✓ solving with default input values should result in avg clearance value of 237.2 and avg concentrate value of 53.06 (749ms)
+    ✓ solving with default inputs should result in avg clearance of 237.2 and avg concentrate of 53.06 (618ms)

   Duration Test
-    ✓ solving with duration of 3 hours should result in time avg concentrate of 57.19 (892ms) ✓ solving with duration of 3.5 hours should result in time avg concentrate of 50.96 (886ms) ✓ solving with duration of 4 hours should result in time avg concentrate of 46.29 (845ms)
+    ✓ solving with duration of 3.0 hours should result in time avg concentrate of 57.19 (875ms) ✓ solving with duration of 3.5 hours should result in time avg concentrate of 50.96 (841ms) ✓ solving with duration of 4.0 hours should result in time avg concentrate of 46.29 (854ms)

   Hematocrit Test
-    ✓ Hematocrit value of 30 should result in average clearance value of 235.1 and time avg concentrate value of 53.48 (576ms)
+    ✓ hematocrit of 30 should result in average clearance of 235.1 and time avg concentrate of 53.48 (532ms)

   Additional UF Test
-    ✓ additional UF value of 23 should result in average clearance value of 240.0 and time avg concentrate value of 52.63 (683ms)
-    ✓ additional UF value of 30 should result in average clearance value of 241.3 and time avg concentrate value of 52.43 (689ms)
+    ✓ additional UF of 23 should result in avg clearance of 240.0 and time avg concentrate of 52.63 (659ms) ✓ additional UF of 30 should result in avg clearance of 241.3 and time avg concentrate of 52.43 (784ms)

   Fluid Gain Test
-    ✓ fluid gain of 2 should result in average clearance value of 247.7 and time avg concentrate value of 51.43 (819ms) ✓ fluid gain of 3 should result in average clearance value of 253.0 and time avg concentrate value of 50.56 (758ms) ✓ fluid gain of 4 should result in average clearance value of 258.2 and time avg concentrate value of 49.64 (701ms)
+    ✓ fluid gain of 2 should result in avg clearance of 247.7 and time avg concentrate of 51.43 (706ms) ✓ fluid gain of 3 should result in avg clearance of 253.0 and time avg concentrate of 50.56 (705ms) ✓ fluid gain of 4 should result in avg clearance of 258.2 and time avg concentrate of 49.64 (706ms)

   Volume of Distribution Test
-    ✓ volume of distribution of 20 should result in time averaged concentrate value of 65.98 (693ms) ✓ volume of distribution of 30 should result in time averaged concentrate value of 55.76 (547ms) ✓ volume of distribution of 40 should result in time averaged concentrate value of 52.27 (590ms) ✓ volume of distribution of 50 should result in time averaged concentrate value of 50.42 (647ms)
+    ✓ volume of distribution of 20 should result in time averaged concentrate value of 65.98 (640ms) ✓ volume of distribution of 30 should result in time averaged concentrate value of 55.76 (648ms) ✓ volume of distribution of 40 should result in time averaged concentrate value of 52.27 (649ms) ✓ volume of distribution of 50 should result in time averaged concentrate value of 50.42 (630ms)

   Debug Mode Test
-    ✓ clicking on the Liters per treatment label should reveal debug table treatmentTable (194ms) ✓ clicking on the Liters per treatment label twice should hide debug table treatmentTable (285ms)
+    ✓ clicking on the Liters per treatment label should reveal debug table treatmentTable (224ms) ✓ clicking on the Liters per treatment label twice should hide debug table treatmentTable (278ms)

   16 passing (11s)